Bruce Laird: 1982 Tour of Pakistan

-He ended his 21 Test career having never scored an official Test century, with the three he scored in the Supertests never being officially recognised.
+Larid ended his 21 Test career having never scored an official Test century, with the three he scored in the Supertests never being officially recognised.
 Of the players who haven't scored a Test century, Laird has scored more runs than any other Australian opener and has the highest batting average amongst players with more than 1000 Test runs or more than twenty innings batted.